Aren't second chances wonderful? In this case, it was my second chance at acquiring a discontinued pen that I'd passed on, a long time ago...

 The metal section is subtly flared and goes from 0.9 cm (nearest the nib) to 1.0 cm in width at the section threads.
 The maximum barrel width is around 1.1 cm.

-doesn't make the pen as unbalanced as it would if it had a longer barrel.
+I find the pen far too short to use unposted, so I always use it posted.
+I actually find it very comfortable to use that way--the cap posts securely and doesn't make the pen as unbalanced as it would if it had a longer barrel.
 I like to use the pen with my fingers gripping it just above the section threads.
 When held this way, the cap rests comfortably between my thumb and index finger, and feels well-balanced.

+The metal rocker clip is very shiny and complements the bright, glossy red of the pen's lacquered metal body.
 The pen's thin metal trim rings are equally shiny, and I love how the cap ring comes together with the barrel ring when the cap is screwed on (shown above).
 Those two rings at the cap end are balanced by a matching metal ring at the barrel end (not shown).
 You can't see it in this photo, but there's a thin raised line running down the top part of the clip that reminds me of the decorative chrome trim on classic cars from the 1950s.
 I love those little stylistic touches.

-lip attaches securely to fabrics and papers, but it is on the tight side.
+As for functionality, the clip attaches securely to fabrics and papers, but it is on the tight side.
 I find the pen to be more suitable as a true pocket pen, though, as opposed to one that you'd clip onto a shirt pocket.

 The ONLINE company name is discreetly silk-screened onto the back of the cap.
 The cap screws onto the barrel tightly, and I've had no drying-out issues with the nib at all since I acquired the pen.